 When discussion turns to Britain’s best coastal walks, the cliffs of the North East are typically overlooked in favour of routes along the southern and western shores of Britain, where it is felt the weather is a little more temperate.
 However, the Cleveland Way boasts stunning views, the North Yorkshire Moors and a host of historical sites that make it a truly fascinating part of the country, ensuring a hugely enjoyable route for walkers.

-The Cleveland Way stretches for 110 miles from Helmsley to Filey.
+Exploring the Cleveland Way will take you for 110 miles from Helmsley to Filey.
 If you’re thinking that doesn’t sound like much of coastal route – you’d be right as the crow flies.
 But the beauty of the Cleveland Way is that it takes you along the edge of the North Yorkshire moors National Park, over the wild rolling moors towards the coast, until the roaring sea comes into view at Saltburn.
 The final 40-mile leg of the route takes the winding coastal path through Whitby, Robin Hood’s Bay and Scarborough before reaching Filey.

 Taking in both moorland and a coastal path, the Cleveland Way boasts a wide range of wildlife, including red grouse, curlews on the hills and Great Cormorants, Puffins and Guillemots by the sea.
 As for sites of interest, the trail takes in Rievaulx Abbey, Mount Grace Priory and Roseberry Topping, as well as the historic towns of Helmsley, Scarborough and Whitby, with all the historic and cultural features they boast.
 Whitby in particular could take a couple of days to explore on its own, as you discover the historic Abbey, the legend of Bram Stoker’s Dracula and the maritime tales of Captain James Cook.